MikeFHS/automated-rating-curve/docs/bathymetry.md

     - Bottom width = top width minus side slopes
     - Side-slope width approximately equals `Bathy_Trap_H * total_width`
 6. An initial depth is assigned in one of two ways:
-    - If `Flow_File_BF` is provided, the supplied discharge drives the downstream-to-upstream reach-network energy solution described above.
+    - If `Flow_File_BF` is provided, the supplied discharge drives the downstream-to-upstream reach-network friction-slope solution described above.
     - If the drainage-area power-law parameters provide a valid target, that target takes precedence and is calculated as `coefficient_depth * drainage_area ^ exponent_depth`.
 7. ARC replaces the initial cell values with inclusive interquartile-filtered reach medians, then raises downstream medians as needed to prevent depth from decreasing downstream.